 Not today: “Isolation leads to the atomization and gradual fading of once active people” (IN ENGLISH)

-Baikal People: “an emigrant discussion club made by Russian anarchists and anti-fascists to find and support like-minded people”
+Baikal People: “An emigrant discussion club made by Russian antifascists to find and support like-minded people”

 SOTAvision: “A German-based initiative uniting leftists forced to leave their countries”